PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

     $$

 This is not analytically tractable.
-However, MacKay proves a useful formula that connects the expected information gain to the expecteed difference in the entropy of the model distribution before and after the observation.
+However, MacKay proves a useful formula that connects the expected information gain to the expected difference in the entropy of the model distribution before and after the observation.
 The differential entropy is:

 $$